RishabBaisakh/sheertex/README.md

 The Footer was a little tricky.
 I could have been a little redundant with the code over there.

+<= PS =>
+I have changed the tailwind.config.js.
+There are only 2 breakpoints for now.
+Please test within those screen sizes.

 <= Time Taken =>
 5 hours!